Projects

 After significant lobbying, in early 2017 I embarked upon a quest to modernize the look and feel of our various websites at Runic.
 Each of the various sites had been created independently over time as they were needed, and so they were rarely redesigned.
 As a result, our web presence did not possess a brand-unified appearance.
 I took the view that our website was basically a digital version of our game box, and so as a company that was primary selling games digitally, I set out to correct this oversight by creating site prototypes and UX flowcharts in Sketch.

 The result was that I delivered redesigns of our company website, along with our main three game pages.
 Plus the merch store and company support sites were updated, which I cover below.
-To this day, the product sites for Torchlight and Torchight 2 are practically unchanged from my original design.
+To this day, the product sites for Torchlight and Torchlight 2 are practically unchanged from my original design.

 As a Star Trek fan, I took immense personal pride in the fact that you could use the Arc Games navigation bar built-in to my design to get to the Cryptic MMO.